phac-nml/biohansel/docs/source/user-docs/output.rst

 """"""""""""""""""""""""""""""""""
 Caused by both conditions met:

-1.)
-Total matching tiles is within 5% of the expected value 2.)
-3 or more tiles are missing for the final subtype call (Error 3a)
+1. Total matching tiles is within 5% of the expected value

+2. 3 or more tiles are missing for the final subtype call (Error 3a)

 |inconsistent|

 |
 *"Error Type 4: Unconfident/Not confident result"*
 """"""""""""""""""""""""""""""""""""""""""""""""""
-Lineage call is uncertain due to missing targets in downstream sublineage
+Lineage call is uncertain due to missing targets in downstream sublineage.

 |unconfident|

-.. _schemes: subtyping_schemes.thml
+.. _schemes: subtyping_schemes.html